-A power-down is the immediate reduction in the number of operating energy sources from all firing to some smaller number.
-A shutdown is the immediate cessation of firing of all energy sources.
-The arrays will be immediately powered down whenever a marine mammal is sighted approaching close to or within the applicable safety zone of the full arrays but is outside or about to enter the applicable safety zone of the single mitigation source.
-If a marine mammal is sighted within the applicable safety zone of the single mitigation airgun, the entire array will be shut down (i.e., no sources firing).
+The array will be immediately powered down whenever a marine mammal is sighted approaching close to or within the applicable safety zone of the full array, but is outside the applicable safety zone of the single mitigation airgun.
+Likewise, if a mammal is already within the safety zone when first detected, the airguns will be powered down immediately.
+If a marine mammal is sighted within or about to enter the applicable safety zone of the single mitigation airgun, it too will be shut down (see following section).

-Following a power-down or shutdown, operation of the airgun array will not resume until the marine mammal has cleared the applicable safety zone.
+Following a power down, operation of the full airgun array will not resume until the marine mammal has cleared the safety zone.
 The animal will be considered to have cleared the safety zone if it:

-• Is visually observed to have left the safety zone;

-- Has not been seen within the zone for 15 min in the case of small odontocetes and pinnipeds; or - Has not been seen within the zone for 30 min in the case of mysticetes.
+- Is visually observed to have left the safety zone of the full array, or - Has not been seen within the zone for 15 min in the case of pinnipeds or small odontocetes, or - Has not been seen within the zone for 30 min in the case of mysticetes or large odontocetes.